StevenBlack/vocab/million-dollar-words.md

 ### hubris
 Excessive pride; proud to a fault.
-Originally used to describe the flaw of mere mortals who challenged the gods.
-Icarus was guilty of hubris, as is Donald Trump Pronounced HYOU-BRISS.

 ### huggermugger